Dynamics generated by spatially growing derivations on quasi-local algebras: Results

 \begin{assumption} There exist constants \(C_{\mathrm{LR}}\),~\(\vlr > 0\), such that for all time-dependent zero-chains \(\Psi \in \mathcal{Z}_{G,I}\) with associated cocycle of automorphisms \((\alpha_{s,t})_{ s,t \in I}\) and all \(A\in \alg_X\), \(B\in \alg_Y^+\), and \(s\),~\(t \in I\) it holds that

 where \(\pospart{x}=x\) if \(x\geq 0\) and \(\pospart{x} = 0\) if \(x<0\). \end{assumption}

 This assumption is in particular satisfied for exponential localization, with the decay functions \(G(r)=\e^{-b r}\) and \(F(r)=\e^{-b' r}\) for some \(b>b'>0\).
 To see this, one constructs an associated interaction, which is exponentially decaying in the sense of~\cite{NSY2017} with the function~\(r\mapsto F(r) \, (1+r)^{D+1+\epsi}\).
 The result then follows by~\cite[Theorem~3.1]{NSY2017}.
 Moreover, we expect it to be satisfied for polynomial localization as well.
 Indeed, for spin systems with time-independent interactions and polynomial decay, linear light cones for large times have been shown in~\cite{KS2020}.
+For Fermions, only Lieb-Robinson bounds with algebraic light cones, i.e.\ where the above bound holds with \(\dist{X,Y}\) replaced by \(\dist{X,Y}^\sigma\) for some \(\sigma\in \intervaloo{0,1}\), are known~\cite{TW2025}.
+In this case, our results hold if one assumes \( \sup_{t\in I} \, \norm{\Phi_x(t)}_{G,x} \leq C_\Phi \, \paren[\big]{1 + \dist{x,x_0}}^\sigma \) instead of \cref{ass:growth}.